kkovacs/vmtree/README.md

 The way to procure a new VM is just to SSH into it.
 SSH-ing to a new one creates it.

-Our dev(ops) team has been using it for years, and we ❤️ that fresh VMs just grow on the 🌳VMTREE for easy picking.
+Our dev(ops) team has been using it for years, and we ❤️ that fresh VMs just grow on the "VM tree" for easy picking.

 ## Features

-- Developers can start up new VMs just by SSH-ing. (`ssh dev-foo.example.com` starts up a fresh VM called `dev-foo` and connects to it.)
+- Devs can start up new VMs just by SSH-ing. (`ssh dev-foo.example.com` starts up a fresh VM called `dev-foo` and connects to it.)
 - Uses LXD containers, which share RAM, CPU and disk space, providing high VM density.
 - There are "personal" and "shared" VMs.
 (Shared VMs are the ones starting with `dev-`.
-Personal ones with `yourusername-`.)
+Personal ones with `username-`.)
-- Port 80 of every VM is publicly accessible over HTTPS, like `https://dev-foo.example.com`.
+- Port 80 of every VM is automatically accessible over HTTPS, like `https://dev-foo.example.com`.
 (A reverse-proxy deals with TLS and forwards HTTP requests to the right VM.)
-- A mount in `/persist/` is shared between your personal VMs.
+- The directory `/persist/` is shared between a user's personal VMs.
 (This makes file transfer easy.)
 - VMs are considered ephemeral: by default all VMs "die" at 6am.
 (This protects resources from forgetful humans.)
 - But files in `/persist/` are persistent and survive the 6am killing of VMs.
 (So it's recommended to keep your work there.)
 - Some VMs can easily be marked to be "spared" from the 6am killing.
+- A HTTP password protects every subdomain automatically, so forgetful humans don't accidentally publish random things to the world.
+(This can easily be disabled on a per-VM basis.)
 - LXD containers are automatically configured so `docker` can run in them.
-- By default a HTTP password protects every subdomain, so forgetful humans don't accidentally publish random things to the world.
-(This can easily be disabled on a per-VM basis.)

 ## Installation (basic)